lucasjoliveau/doc/en/applications/finance/accounting/vendor_bills/deferred_expenses.md

 On a draft bill, select the right account for all the products of which the expenses must be deferred.

-![Selection of a Deferred Expense Account on a draft bill in Odoo Accounting](../../../../_images/deferred_expenses02.png)
+![Selection of a Deferred Expense Account on a draft bill in Konvergo ERP Accounting](../../../../_images/deferred_expenses02.png)

 #### Choose a different Expense Account for specific products